-3.1 Migrating u-blox 7 designs to a u-blox M8 module
+3.1 Migrating u-blox 6 designs to a u-blox M8 module

 u-blox is committed to ensuring that products in the same form factor are backwards compatible over several technology generations.
-Utmost care has been taken to ensure there is no negative impact on function or performance and to make u-blox M8 modules as fully compatible as possible with u-blox 7 modules.
-No limitations of the standard features have resulted.
+Utmost care has been taken to ensure there is no negative impact on function or performance and to make u-blox M8 modules as fully compatible as possible with previous generations modules.
 If using BeiDou, check the bandwidth of the external RF components and the antenna.
-For information about power consumption, see the NEO-M8 Data Sheet [1].
+For information about power consumption, see the LEA-M8S Data Sheet [1] and the NEO/LEA-M8T Data Sheet [2].
 It is highly advisable that customers consider a design review with the u-blox support team to ensure the compatibility of key functionalities.

-3.2 Hardware migration NEO-6 -> NEO-M8
+3.2 Hardware migration LEA-6N -> LEA-M8S